aumirza/blockquote-styler/readme.md

 # Blockquote Styler

-A simple plugin to style blockquotes in WordPress.
+A WordPress plugin to style blockquotes.